gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v2.rst

 | The code below moves the BitBotXL at maximum speed, since its top speed is relatively slow.
 | The tightness of 5 gives a tight turn.
-| High turning speed settings are used belwo for bset contorl based on testing.
+| High turning speed settings are used below for best control based on testing.

 .. code-block:: python

     from microbit import *
     import radio